rcohngru/datathon/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/rcohngru/datathon/main/img/trendline538.png" width='600'><br><br>

-Additionally, during the time frame of these tweets, Donald Trump was diagnosed with COVID-19.
-As mentioned previously, when other world leaders contracted the virus they were met with boosted approval ratings.
 It appears that Trump's positive test resulted in a positive swing in sentiment for both Donald Trump and Joe Biden, but we were curious to see whether or not this change was significant.
 <p align="center">
 <img src="https://raw.githubusercontent.com/rcohngru/datathon/main/img/VADER.png" width='600'><br><br>